RobottiFranco/decimal-binary-converter/README.md

   Input 1011 Output: 11

-# the project has a report file attached
+# The project has a report file attached

+  decimal-binary-converter/doc/report